 a.
 Ensure a Constant Flow of Relevant Information

 Employee advocates cannot be effective if they are not properly engaged.
 Active brand ambassadors are engaged employees that have come about as a result of being well informed.
 Make sure the content you share with your employees is regular, helpful, informative, relevant, and shareable.
 Most importantly, it should all be accessible on one platform.

 b.
 Keep it Local and Personalized

 International brands have employees spread all over the world and must connect with each one in their local languages.
 Curate all information and content to be relevant as per where they are located.
 Dynamic segmentation of your content will help you stay local and go global at the same time.

 c.
 Promote Further Knowledge Sharing Beyond the Brand

 The effectiveness of employee advocacy is evident when it goes beyond the internal brand domain to the larger online universe.
 For this to happen brands must help employees become more confident in their work, their words, and knowledge base within their industry.
 It’s the steady stream of touchpoints that shows results.
 Maintain a constant flow of helpful information to enhance their skill set.
 Employee recognitions boost confidence and a healthy environment for knowledge sharing.
 Even sharing simple things like images of employees from events count as touchpoints.
+Using an employee recognition platform will allow you to create and track recognitions that are designed to bring out the best in your employees.
 Keep a healthy balance of different content to keep pique their interest.
 The more engaged they are the more they will share it further out into the larger internet space.

 Employee advocacy applies to businesses of all sizes no matter what country or industry.
 Take time to develop an employee advocacy strategy that will help your brand harness the power of the people to boost internal organizational goals.
 The potency of this concept is just being realized.
 More and more brands are considering this as part of their overall growth strategy.
 Be one of the few early adaptors to stay ahead of the curve.